PriyaPilla/VARK-Learning/project1/README-TESTING.md

 # VARK-Learning

-For tests to run in Visual Studio Code, create a .vscode/settings.json file using testing -> configure tests A file will be created.
+For tests to run in Visual Studio Code, create a .vscode/settings.json file using testing -> configure tests.

+A file will be created.
 Erase what's in there.

-The contents I used are below:
+The contents that work used are below:

 {
     "python.testing.pytestArgs": [